JackDesBwa/threejs-StereoscopicEffects/example_vite/README.md

 Note that you can run `VITE_REPOLIB=1 npm run dev` to serve StereoscopicEffects from the local repo instead of npm installed version.

+Note: you can create certificates with for example `mkcert -key-file key.pem -cert-file cert.pem localhost` to be able to test WebXR with HTTPS.

 Essentially, you have to create a StereoscopicEffects object and replace the call to the render function of the renderer by a call to the render function of this object.
 Do not forget to set the pixelRatio to the underlying renderer and the size to the effets manager for the internal buffers.